 1. Take a screenshot of the browser window (Alt+Print Screen… to the right of the F12 key)

-2. Send screenshot along with URL of the page where you saw the ad
+2. Post the screenshot along with URL of the page where you saw the ad

 3. Any other information you can provide will be helpful, such as which browser and which version of browser you were using, approximate number of pages you viewed on the web site before seeing the ad, and country from which the ad was viewed (if outside the United States)

 4. Ideally use the dev tools built into Firefox (Ctrl + Shift + I), Chrome (Ctrl + Shift + I), or IE (F12) to find the HTML of the ad.
 You can see an example of what to look for here.